ivobeerens-nl/blog/content/blog/2013/03/vmware-horizon-view-and-html-access-blast-protocol/index.md

   - "view"
   - "VMware"
 author: Ivo Beerens
+url: /2013/03/20/vmware-horizon-view-and-html-access-blast-protocol/
 ---

+With the release of the **VMware Horizon View Feature Pack 1** for VMware Horizon View 5.2 it possible to connect with HTML5 to your View desktop.
+This without installing additional software.
+The new HTML5 protocol is called Blast.
+Connecting by using the Blast HTML protocol can be handy when you are on a device that does not have the VMware View client installed.

 The VMware Horizon View Feature Pack 1 contains the following two main components: